To log in to the Microsoft Azure Portal, go to https://portal.azure.com.

 - Under Users and groups, click +Add user to select the users or groups you want.

-- If under Creating roles and rights for single sign-on (SSO) you set User assignment required? to Yes, that affects these groups as well.
+- If under Assigning rights in the enterprise application (optional) you set User assignment required? to Yes, that affects these groups as well.

 Comments